Community Grants Program 2025-26

 - How will you promote the project to your community and beyond?

-- Budget – please list all budget items.
+- Budget – Please list all budget items for the project.

 - Are you working with any other community groups to deliver this project?
 If so, please describe.

-- Is this grant part of a co-contribution from another funding source, if so, please describe.
+- Is this grant part of a co-contribution from another funding source?
+If so, please describe it.

 How will my application be judged?